Jamestown Exposition: Results

-Some of the exposition buildings which were taken over by the Navy remain in use As of 2006, primarily as admirals' quarters for the Navy Base.
+Some of the exposition buildings which were taken over by the Navy remain in use As of 2020, primarily as "Admiral's Row" for the Navy Base.
 Thirteen of the state houses can still be seen on Dillingham Boulevard at the Naval Station Norfolk, on what has been called "Admiral's Row."
 The Pennsylvania House, which through the first part of the century served as the Officer's Club, later served as the Hampton Roads Naval Museum for many years until it was relocated in 1994 to Nauticus on the harbor in Norfolk.
 Other surviving state buildings on their original sites are the Georgia, Maryland, Missouri, North Dakota, Ohio, Virginia, and West Virginia House, as well as the Baker's Chocolate Company House.
 The remaining state buildings were moved in 1934, including the Delaware, Connecticut, New Hampshire, Michigan, North Carolina, Rhode Island, and Vermont buildings.
 The Illinois Building was relocated next to the North Dakota Building.
 The Kenneth L. Howard House at Dunn, North Carolina is a copy of the North Carolina building.